Facts on Lead

 Drinking water providers, including the City of Beaverton, are required to regularly test for lead and manage their systems to reduce lead exposure by controlling corrosion in pipes through treatment.
 The City receives its drinking water from the Joint Water Commission Treatment Plant (JWC WTP), south of Forest Grove.
 The JWC WTP uses a form of soda (similar to baking soda) to raise the pH and reduce the corrosiveness of the water.

 Additionally, Beaverton water quality staff test customer homes throughout the city on a three-year cycle (based on Federal EPA criteria).
 Beaverton is only required to test for lead and copper every three years because there has never been a problem with high levels of lead in the City's water pipes.
-The last round of testing was in 2013, and out of the 30 homes tested, most had no detection of lead.
-The few houses that had any lead detected in the water at all were below the Action Level of 15 parts per billion (ppb) or .015 milligrams per liter (mg/L), with the highest lead reading at 10 ppb (.010 mg/L).
-There were no violations at all for lead in Beaverton.
-The next round of testing will be in 2016.
-Results from past lead/copper testing can be found on the State's website.
+The last round of testing was in 2016, and out of the 30 homes tested, most had no detection of lead.
+The few houses that had any lead detected in the water at all were below the Action Level of 15 parts per billion (ppb) or .015 milligrams per liter (mg/L), with the highest lead reading of 7 ppb, or 0.007 mg/L. There were no violations at all for lead in Beaverton.
+The next round of testing will be in 2019.
+Results from past lead/copper testing can be found on the state's website.

 Reducing Exposure to Lead from Plumbing.
 If your house has older plumbing, it is recommended to flush out your system if water has been sitting idle in your household plumbing for six hours or more.
 Run the tap until the water is cold and fresh before using for drinking, cooking, and preparing baby formula.
 Only use water from the cold tap for consumption as water from the hot tap is more likely to contain lead and/or other metals that can contribute to taste/odor/health issues.
 If you have additional questions about lead or other water quality questions or comments, please call 503-526-2208.